 People with higher HRV can move more easily from anxiety to relaxed and can recover more easily from stress.

-You can support your vagus nerve to help you stay calm even though we are living in stressful times.
-Stimulating the vagus nerve reduces the cortisol-producing stress response of fight-or-flight.
+We can support our vagus nerve to help you stay calm even though we are living in stressful times.
+Stimulating the vagus nerve reduces the cortisol-producing stress response of fight-or-flight and increases oxytocin (cuddle hormone) and serotonin (happiness hormone) .

 Here are a few practical ways to strengthen your vagal tone and improve the Gut-Brain connection and communication.

 Deep breathing, also called diaphragmatic breathing, resets the vagus nerve.
-Extending the length of the exhale does even more to counterbalance any over-stimulation of the sympathetic nervous system.
+Extending the length of the exhale counterbalances any over-stimulation of the sympathetic nervous system.

 This type of breathing stimulates the vagus nerve so all of the parts of your body it regulates are instantly calmed.